4 August 2017

 Literature in the City

 This module will examine the relationship between urban space and narrative representation in three European cities: London, Dublin, and Berlin.
-Beginning with an overview of the phenomenon and resulting phenomena of urban overhaul, from Haussmanns Paris to Victorian London via the accelerated modernisation of St Petersburg, it will then stage an interrogation of the creation and manipulation of cityscapes through the lens of literature; specifically, the labyrinthine London of Charles Dickens and Virginia Woolf, the mythical Dublin of James Joyce, and the beleaguered Berlin of Christopher Isherwood.
-Students will be encouraged to use a combination of political, social, and literary theory to navigate literal and figurative cityscapes, through class discussion, short assignments, and exercises in urban rambling.
-Visits to museums and sites of interest will be an important element and it is hoped that this module will give students an insight into city space as a matrix of creative thought, as well as introducing them to three significant English-language writers of the urban experience.
-Discussion of three cities will allow for a multidimensional comparative analysis.
+Beginning with an overview of the phenomenon and resulting phenomena of urban overhaul, from Haussmann’s Paris to Victorian London via the accelerated modernisation of St Petersburg, it will then stage an interrogation of the creation and manipulation of cityscapes through the lens of literature; specifically, the labyrinthine London of Charles Dickens and Virginia Woolf, the mythical Dublin of James Joyce, and the beleaguered Berlin of Christopher Isherwood.
+You will be encouraged to use a combination of political, social, and literary theory to navigate literal and figurative cityscapes, through class discussion, short assignments, and exercises in urban rambling.
+It is hoped that this module will give you an insight into city space as a matrix of creative thought, as well as introducing you to three significant English-language writers of the urban experience.

 Many of our students get credit for the summer modules taken at King’s.
 You should approach your home university before applying as it is up to them to apply the credit to your degree programme.
 We would recommend a three week module would be equivalent to 3-4 US credits or 7.5 ECTS.